o1-labs/proof-systems/book/src/fundamentals/zkbook_commitment.md

 ## Algebraic and homomorphic commitments

 Instead of a cryptographic hash function, we can use elliptic curve cryptography to construct a commitment scheme.
-Here elliptic curve scalar multiplication is used as the one way function.
+Here elliptic curve scalar multiplication is used like a one way function based on some hardness assumptions.
 Suppose we have

 - $\mathbb{F}_p$ a prime order field, with $p$ being large (e.g. something like $2^{256}$).
 - Publicly agreed generator point $G$ over an elliptic curve $E(\mathbb{F}_p)$